-All children will be included in all areas of school life, including activities in and outside the classroom, physical education and school trips where possible.
+All children will be included in every aspect of school life, including activities in and outside the classroom, physical education and school trips where possible.
 We will work closely with parents to decide the best way to support their child during school activities and trips.
-We will endeavour to provide the necessary support in order to ensure your child can access a broad and balanced curriculum, alongside opportunities for enrichment activities.
-If your child has Medical needs support can be arranged to ensure your child has the support within school, and during visits and trips to meet their care needs (where this is safe to do so).
+We will endeavour to provide the necessary support in order to ensure your child can access a broad and balanced curriculum, alongside opportunities for enrichment.
+If your child has medical needs, they will be supported within school, and during visits and trips to meet their care needs (where this is safe to do so).
 If your child has a physical disability the school will assess your child's needs and make reasonable adaptations to the environment/equipment where necessary.